danieleteti/delphimvcframework/README.md

   * Specialized renders to generate text, HTML, JSON.
   * Powerful and customizable mapper to serialize/deserialize data.
   * Can be packaged as stand alone server, apache module (XE6 or better) and ISAPI dll
-  * Integrated RESTClient
+  * Integrated REST Client
-  * Works with XE7, XE8, Delphi 10 Seattle, Delphi 10.1 Berlin, Delphi 10.2 Tokyo, Delphi 10.3 Rio
+  * Works with Delphi 10 Seattle, Delphi 10.1 Berlin, Delphi 10.2 Tokyo, Delphi 10.3 Rio
   * Works on Linux (Delphi 10.2 Tokyo or better)
   * Completely unit tested (more than 130 unit tests)
   * There is a sample for each functionality (check the [dmvcframework_(yourversion)_samples.zip](https://github.com/danieleteti/delphimvcframework/releases))
-  * Fully supported by [bitTime Professionals](http://www.bittimeprofessionals.it) (training, consultancy, custom development etc.)
   * Server side generated pages using [Mustache for Delphi](https://github.com/synopse/dmustache)
   * Specific trainings are available (email to `professionals@bittime.it` for a date and a place)
   * Messaging extension using [ServerSentEvents](https://github.com/danieleteti/delphimvcframework/tree/master/samples/serversentevents)